 NOTE: This page has not been updated significantly since 2004.
-There is a Romanian translation available thanks to the efforts of Alexander Ovsov.

 There is an abundance of great software out there which the authors and copyright holders have made freely available to end users.
 Rather than duplicate effort, I try to use the standard tools whenever possible.
 Occasionally, there isn't anything out there that quite fits the bill.
 Here are some oddball tools which you may find come in handy if you can't get a more general tool to do the job quickly and efficiently.